ForLoveOfCats/fae/docs/language_reference.md

 slice[5] // PANIC!
 Out of bounds access!
 ```

-## Slice range slicing
+## Range slicing

-Slices, including `str`, may be *sliced* by using a value of type `Range`, such as produced by a range initializer binary operator, as the value of a slice index operation.
+Arrays, slices, `str`, and `strmut` may be *sliced* by using a value of type `Range`, such as produced by a range initializer binary operator, as the value of a slice index operation.
 The lower bound of the range is inclusive and the upper range is exclusive.
 ```
 let slice: []u32 = []u32 { 3, 20, 6, 50, 77 }
 let result = slice[0..2]